 We strongly recommend that you review the policies of any outside websites you visit from this site, since you will be subject to the privacy and security policies of those other sites, once you leave this website.

-USAID's Education Office, in the Bureau for Economic Growth, Education, and Environment, manages the overall manages the overall content, design, and organization of this website and coordinates the release of USAID information on the Internet.
+USAID's Bureau for Development, Democracy and Innovation/Center for Education (DDI/EDU) manages the overall manages the overall content, design, and organization of this website and coordinates the release of USAID information on the Internet.

 USAID is committed to providing access to all individuals seeking information on this website.
 To provide this information, this site has been built to comply with Section 508 of the Rehabilitation Act (as amended).
 Section 508 requires that all individuals with disabilities (whether federal employees or members of the general public) have access to and use of information and data, comparable to that provided to individuals without disabilities, unless an undue burden would be imposed on us.
 If you use assistive technology (such as a screen reader, Braille reader, etc.) and have trouble accessing information on this site, please contact us at [email protected] with the nature of the problem, the URL (web address) of the information you tried to access, and your contact information.
 We will contact you as soon as possible, and do what we can to provide you with the information you need.